fky2015/finality-pbft/src/leader/README.md

 - view changing.
 - catch up strategy.

+Something I did not implement and need improve:

+- voter_set change.
+- a empty global message exists as a workaround of testing network's defective `Future`.

 This codebase takes a lot of inspiration from [finality-grandpa][substrate-finality-grandpa], and more thorough implementation considerations are discussed below.

 ## Build & Test